snail007/gmc/docs/MANUAL.md

 ## INTRODUCTION

 GMC Cache supports Redis, File and memory Cache.
-In order to adapt to different business scenarios, developers can also implement the `gmccore.Cache` interface by themselves.
+In order to adapt to different business scenarios, developers can also implement the `gcore.Cache` interface by themselves.
-Then register your cache with `gmccacheheller.AddCacheU(id,cache)`.
+Then register your cache with `gcacheheller.AddCacheU(id,cache)`.
 You can then get your registered cache object through `gmc.Cache.Cache(id)`.

 If you want to use the cache in the `GMC` project, you need to modify the `[cache]` section of the configuration file `app.toml`.
 First, set the default cache type, such as redis `default=redis`.
 You then need to modify the `enable=true` part of the corresponding cache driver `[[cache.redis]]`.
 Multiple caches can be configured for each driver type, each id must be unique, and an `id` of `default` will be used as the default.